La Academia The Partnership Charter School Understands the importance of having a place you can call home.

 - Schools are to immediately enroll homeless children and unaccompanied youth, even if they are unable to produce record normally required for enrollment such as previous academic records, medical records, proof of residency, and any other required documentation.

-- In the case where the educating district is different than the district where the student is temporarily residing, both school districts are responsible for the facilitation of transportation in the best interest of the student.
+- In the case where the educating district is different than the district where the scholar is temporarily residing, both school districts are responsible for the facilitation of transportation in the best interest of the scholar.

-- Immediately upon enrollment, homeless students receive a daily, free school lunch and free school service.
+- Immediately upon enrollment, homeless scholars receive a daily, free school lunch and free school service.

 - McKinney-Vento defines homeless as living in the following situations: